 - Infrequent negative feelings: Infrequent negative feelings happen when you have very few concerns or worries and you rarely feel unpleasant emotions, such as anger.
 Possible causes to this happiness may include an alignment with your values and goals, and low neuroticism.

 As you can see, there is not one single cause to happiness.
 Some people may experience the three types of happiness outlined above, some only one.
 For example, someone may enjoy life a lot, but also be prone to anxiety and stress.

 Measuring subjective wellbeing

-The table below shows the different methods, scales, and questionnaires that are commonly used to measure each of the 3 components of subjective wellbeing:
+In the chart below are several different methods, scales, and questionnaires that are commonly used to measure each of the 3 components of subjective wellbeing.

 |Self-report assessment||The Satisfaction with Life Scale (SWL) questionnaire||The Positive Affect Negative Affect Schedule (PANAS) questionnaire|

 |The Oxford Happiness Questionnaire (OHQ)||The Scale of Positive and Negative Experience (SPANE)|